pantrypoints/sp/content/en/research/descartes/meteors/discourse-02.md

 The action of the sun raises vapors quite high, since the sun always shines over half of the earth and stays there all day.

+## Vapors Versus Exhalations

 These small particles raised into the air by the sun should mostly have the shape of water.
 - This is because they are the most easily separable from the bodies that they are in.

-These alone I will call "vapors".
+I call these particles as vapors.

-These are different from the more irregular shaped ones I call "exhalations" [ionized air], as I know no more proper term.
+- This is to distinguish them from those with more irregular shapes, which I will call "exhalations", as I know of no better term.

+Exhalations include spirits or essential oils.
-Included in the exhalations are those with nearly the same shape as the water particles but are more subtle.
+- These have nearly the same shape as water particles but are finer or subtler.
-- These make up spirits or life waters that can easily catch fire.
+- This makes them easily ignite.

 I will exclude the earth-aether particles that make up the physical air that are:
 - divided into several branches
 - so subtle

-{{< box >}}
+{{< b >}}
 Physics Name | Cartesian Name
 --- | ---
 Water Vapor | Vapors
 Ionized Air | Exhalations
 Hydrocarbons | Spirit-Exhalations

-{{< /box >}}
+{{< /b >}}

 There are earth-aether particles [carbon] that are a bit coarser and also divided into branches.